 It is crucial that you familiarise yourself with exam venues.
 Students have a variety of different forms of examinations.
 These might include a combination of coursework submissions, online exams, ProctorExam (remote invigilation), in-person examinations etc. The myriad of exam assessments mean that you need to check the timetable first to decide the location of your exams.
 For students residing in college, the College has allocated study spaces which might be used to for either silent study or to sit online exams.

-From 19 April to 17 June 2022, the Syndicate Rooms in the Chancellor’s Centre are available for booking.
+From mid April, the Syndicate Rooms in the Chancellor’s Centre are available for booking.
 In order to book a time slot in the allocated space, please email Ms Deborah Fitz-Gibbon (Conference Coordinator) with the details of date and times, and a desk will be allocated for your use.
 The Library will also have quiet spaces for study or take online exams.

 - What is an ECF and how do I get one?

 ECF (Exam Confirmation Form), usually printed in on a yellow paper, will be issued only for those taking in-person exams.
 You can also check your exam location on this personalised timetable.
 However, it is important to note that your EAA (Examination Access Arrangements) will NOT be specified on the ECF.
 Ms Rajashree Dhanaraj (Tutorial Manager) would write to you separately with information regarding your approved Exam Access Arrangements.
 ECFs will be sent to your pigeonholes.

 - What items must I take to my exams?

 Students must bring their University Card.
 In addition, please take with you your stationery in a clear case, non-carbonated drink in a small screw-top bottle, watch (not a smart watch), wallet and the Exam Confirmation Form.

 - What do I do if things go wrong?